Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 It’s easy to get caught up in your photography details and forget to have a good time.
 One of the reasons I enjoy using a cable release and a tripod is so that I don’t have to look through the viewfinder while the show is running.

 Pay attention to the music, the story and little details around you.
-Those are also things you want to share with your viewers when you present your fireworks photos.
+You want to share those things with your viewers when you present your fireworks photos.

 Make sure you have a good time while you take pictures of fireworks.